10 Home Buying Tips For First-Time Buyers

-When picking an agent, be picky.
+When choosing an agent, be picky.
 One of the best tips for buying a home is to first find the right real estate agent.
 The right agent can save you time and money and spare you from unnecessary emotional stress.
 The wrong one will saddle you with a bad case of buyer's remorse or send you whimpering back into the rental market.
 Don't just chat with agents.
 Interview them.
-Hire only a licensed Realtor TM.
+Hire only a licensed Realtor.
 Make sure the agent works as a buyer's agent, and ask for a buyer's agent contract.
 And most important, make sure you like the agent you choose.
 Good chemistry goes a long way.
 Read about Lauren.

 Put your finances in order.
 Don't make big-ticket purchases, like buying a new car.
 Don't move money around from one bank account to another.
 That makes lenders suspicious.
 And finally, get pre-approved by a lender.
 They will order a credit report ahead of time and resolve any mistakes or blemishes You'll be a stronger buyer when the time comes to make an offer.
 Read about financing.